ashtuchkin/vive-diy-position-sensor/readme.md

 -->

 ## How it works
 Lighthouse position tracking system consists of:
- * two stationary infrared-emitting base stations (we'll use existing HTC Vive setup),
+&nbsp;&nbsp;– two stationary infrared-emitting base stations (we'll use existing HTC Vive setup),
- * IR receiving sensor and processing module (this is what we'll create).
+&nbsp;&nbsp;– IR receiving sensor and processing module (this is what we'll create).

 The base stations are usually placed high in the room corners and "overlook" the room.
 Each station has an IR LED array and two rotating laser planes, horizontal and vertical.